TSchrauwen/TSchrauwen/README.md

 ## 👤 About

-Life-science professional with four years of industry and academic experience in stem cell biology, molecular engineering, and computational biology.
-Currently applying generative AI to de novo nanobody design against migraine-associated GPCRs at DTU Denmark, combining deep wet-lab expertise with data-driven approaches to therapeutic discovery.
+My name is Thomas Schrauwen, I have four years of industry and academic experience in stem cell biology, molecular engineering, and computational biology.
+In 2024, I started a MSc in Molecular Genetics & Biotechnology in combination with my full-time job in the cultivated meat sector.Currently, I am applying generative AI for de novo nanobody design against migraine-associated GPCRs at DTU Denmark, combining deep wet-lab expertise with data-driven approaches to therapeutic discovery.

 | 🧬 Experimental | 💻 Computational |
 |---|---|